6degrees/ios_ionic_app_creation_steps/README.md

       * Ionic Creator Account (if you want to develop through the cloud) or
       * Simply install the following and start developing from your machine:
           * Node.JS
-          * Ionic 1 (for JS support, ionic 2 is strictly TypeScript and most of us hate that)
+          * Ionic 1 (for JS support, ionic 2 is strictly Typescript and most of us hate that)
           * Cordova (for native functions implementation)
   * Apple Developer Account ($99/yr) obviously to upload and test your application
   * Good text editor (Atom, Brackets, Notepad++)